FRRouting/frr/doc/user/nexthop_groups.rst

    will be automatically re-assigned.
 This cli command must be the first command entered currently.
 Additionally this command only works with linux 5.19 kernels or newer.

+.. clicmd:: allow-recursion

+   Allow a next-hop to be resolved at zebra level.
+Instead of beig considered valid, the next-hop is checked against route reachability at zebra level.
+This permits sending an incomplete next-hop to zebra, whereas it was not authorised before.